ashish-nagmoti/React/Readme.md

 # useState()
 react hook that allows cration of stateful variable And setter function to update it's value to virtual DOM [name, setName]
+- re-renders the comp when state val changes
 ---

 # onChange()